svareille/OnlyKey-gpg-agent/README.md

 The log file is written in:
 - Unix:
   - A syslog if present (`journalctl --user -ef`);
-  - The temporary directory otherwise, ofently `/tmp/ok-gpg-agent.log`.
+  - The temporary directory otherwise, usually `/tmp/ok-gpg-agent.log`.
 - Windows:
-  - The user temporary directory, ofently `C:/Users/<user>/AppData/Local/Temp/ok-gpg-agent.log`.
+  - The user temporary directory, usually `C:/Users/<user>/AppData/Local/Temp/ok-gpg-agent.log`.

-Be warned that under "debug" or "trace" log level, sensitive information can be outputed.
+Be warned that under "debug" or "trace" log level, sensitive information can be outputted.
 The default log level is "info", which **should** not print any sensitive data.

 The log level can be changed in the `ok-agent.toml` file.